Kyriakos G. Vamvoudakis - Research Projects

 In structural design and qualification applications for multi-physics environments, engineers frequently need to evaluate an expensive model and/or experiment many times in order to assess the structure's response to the various environments (thermal, vibration electrical, etc), and then make design changes to mitigate any potential structural failure mechanisms.
 This process is subject to the so-called curse of dimensionality, i.e. a rapid growth in the number of evaluations of the model/experiment as the number of environmental/design parameters grows.
 We propose to instead develop classification methods that can address these problems in reverse; that is, we assume structural failure has occurred and look backwards to assess which environments could lead to that failure.

 A variety of classification methods in the literature such as Support Vector Machines have been developed to address the curse of dimensionality and reduce the number of samples needed to separate a design space into pass/fail bins.
-However, a relatively unexplored mechanism for solving classification problems is through Reinforcement Learning (RL).
-This project will develop novel classification methods using RL and related concepts for these types of structural engineering applications.
-For more details see our published work.
+However, a relatively unexplored mechanism for solving classification problems is through reinforcement learning.
+This project will develop novel classification methods using reinforcement learning and related concepts for these types of structural engineering applications.

 International Research Experiences in Learning-based Connected and Autonomous Vehicles (CAVs) with Real-World Implementations